 Lifespan and Durability of Hardwood Flooring – The Facts

 The question about where different hardwoods fall on the spectrum between ‘cheap’ and ‘expensive’ is made more complex by the fact that each has a different lifespan.

 For example, bamboo is far more dense than oak, providing it with more durability, and is additionally the most water-resistant of all hardwoods.
-To help you in understanding durability and ‘hardness’ of various woods, we refer to something called the Janka Hardness Scale.
-This provides a chart of all hardwoods in relation to how much force would be required to embed a .444 inch steel ball into the wood.
-Strand woven bamboo flooring isn’t listed because bamboo is a grass, however test results show that strand bamboo averages between 4,000-5,500 on the Janka Scale.
+To help you in understanding the durability and ‘hardness’ of various woods, we refer to something called the Janka Hardness Scale.
+This provides a chart of all hardwoods about how much force would be required to embed a .444 inch steel ball into the wood.
+Strand woven bamboo flooring isn’t listed because bamboo is a grass, however, test results show that strand bamboo averages between 4,000-5,500 on the Janka Scale.